 Even though dogs are social animals, many have to spend hours alone at home.

-While some dogs seem to adjust to being alone quite well, a number of others show signs of distress.
+While some dogs seem to adjust to being alone quite well, several others show signs of distress.

 The distressing symptoms could range from mild to severe and are collectively known as separation anxiety.

-Separation anxiety is one of the most commonly reported behavioral issues in dogs which can worsen if left unaddressed or untreated.
+Separation anxiety is one of the most commonly reported behavioral issues in dogs, worsening if left unaddressed or untreated.

-For dog parents, separation anxiety in their dogs can be extremely problematic and stressful as it can result in destructive or disruptive behaviors when left alone.
+For dog parents, separation anxiety in their dogs can be highly problematic and stressful as it can result in destructive or disruptive behaviors when left alone.

 The dogs can defecate, urinate, howl, bark, dig, chew, or even try to escape.

 While these signs often indicate the need for some house training, they are also widely reported symptoms of distress.

 Hence, when a dog demonstrates these signs and shows anxiety and drooling when the owners prepare to leave the house, it indicates that the canine has separation anxiety.